 So this continues with the factory default reset.
-After a little while, the orange ring goes out.
-Then, the top turns white in a spinning pattern.
+Then after a little while, the orange ring goes out.
+Next, the top turns white in a spinning pattern.
 At this time, the speaker restores factory defaults, as shown next.

 5. Reboot Begins